larrysalibra/py-scrypt/README.markdown

 the source for the currently latest version of the library in this repository.
 When a new version arrives, I will update these sources.

+[Burstaholic][] on Bitbucket provided the necessary changes to make the library build on Windows.

 License
 -------